Found a 1966 dime in your pocket change or old coin jar? You might be sitting on more than ten cents.

 Rare 1966 Dime Error List

-The 1966 Roosevelt dime, while common in circulation, features several notable minting errors that can significantly increase its value.
-All 1966 dimes were struck at the Philadelphia Mint with no mint mark, and most are worth face value.
+The 1966 Roosevelt dime, while extremely common in circulation, features several notable minting errors that can significantly increase its value.
+All 1966 dimes were struck without mint marks — even those from Denver and San Francisco — and most circulated examples are worth only face value.
+Collectors actively seek error varieties that resulted from die imperfections, improper striking, or manufacturing defects during the high-volume production of that year.

 1. 1966 Doubled Die Obverse (DDO)